fadden/CiderPress2/DiskArc/FS/ProDOS-notes.md

 structured differently from other files.

 All files have a "key block" in their directory entry.
-The meaning of the key block changes for regular files as the file's length changes:
- - [0,512]: "seedling": key block holds file contents.
- - [513,131072]: "sapling": key block is an index block that holds up to 256 block numbers.
+The meaning of the key block changes for regular files as the file's length changes.
+For a short "seedling" file (<= 512 bytes), the key block holds the file contents.
+For a medium-length "sapling" file (513 bytes to 128KB), the key block is an index block that holds pointers to the data blocks.
+For a large "tree" file (128KB to 16MB), it holds pointers to index blocks.
-   Each referenced block holds file data.
- - [131073,16777215]: "tree": key block is a "master" index block that holds up to 128 block numbers.
-Each referenced block is an index block.

-When a file grows long enough to expand, a new key block is allocated.
-The seedling key block becomes the first data block listed in the new index; the sapling index block becomes the first index listed in the new master index.
-When a file is truncated, the process is reversed.

 Directory files are stored as a simple linear list of file entries.
 The volume directory cannot change size, but subdirectories are allowed to grow (but not shrink).